 2021: After making just seven appearances in Italy, Marin cut his stay at Monza short, and joined Lokomotiva for the remainder of the campaign in January 2021.

-2022: Marin is spending the current season on loan at HNK Sibenik, and has emerged as one of the best creative forwards in the Croatian top flight.
+2022: Marin spent the 2021-22 season on loan at HNK Sibenik, and he enjoyed an encouraging season, providing a combined 15 goals and assists in the top flight.

 #41 Leonardo Campana | Barcelona SC

 2019: The outstanding player within the most talented crop of youngsters Ecuador has ever produced, Campana had fired his country to a first ever South American Under-20 Championship with a tournament-high six goals, including two in the final against Venezuela.